Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 🇨🇦 What Re:Sound needs from your report

-Re:Sound collects the “equitable remuneration” owed to performers and to the makers of sound recordings when their recordings are broadcast or publicly performed in Canada.
-It is the organization authorized under the Copyright Act to collect these neighbouring-rights royalties, and it is separate from SOCAN, which collects the songwriting (composition) royalties — so a broadcaster typically reports to both.
+Re:Sound collects the equitable remuneration owed to performers and to the makers of sound recordings when their recordings are broadcast or publicly performed in Canada, under tariffs approved by the Copyright Board.
+It is separate from SOCAN, which collects for the composition; a Canadian broadcaster typically reports to and pays both.
+Distribution is calculated track by track from the music logs users file.

 Step by step